betagouv/recommandations-collaboratives/docs/permissions.rst

 * Regional Actor: means this user is a localized actor for a given project

-.. autofunction:: urbanvitaliz.apps.projects.context_processors.is_switchtender_processor
+.. autofunction:: recoco.apps.projects.context_processors.is_switchtender_processor

-.. autofunction:: urbanvitaliz.apps.projects.utils.get_regional_actors_for_project
+.. autofunction:: recoco.apps.projects.utils.get_regional_actors_for_project
-.. autofunction:: urbanvitaliz.apps.projects.utils.is_regional_actor_for_project
+.. autofunction:: recoco.apps.projects.utils.is_regional_actor_for_project